gregorio-project/hyphen-la/patterns/generation/README.md

 #### Usage
 	lua5.3 divisio.lua [options] [< inputfile] [> outputfile]

-The input file has to contain a list of words separated by line breaks.
+The input file has to follow the same conventions as the output of `flexura.lua`.
 If no input file is given, the standard input (terminal) is used for input; the input is terminated by `CTRL+D` in this case.

 The input may contain the following characters:
 - the 26 lowercase and the 26 uppercase letters of the Latin alphabet